 These seven examples just scratch the surface.
 Just deciding on a simple responsive menu design could take you hours.
-If you haven’t started exploring the possibilities CSS offers, it’s time to give your website a much-needed makeover.
+If you haven’t started exploring useful CSS snippets, it might be time to give your website a much-needed makeover.
 Consider the ways that modern programming could turn your site into the interactive tool it could be.

 About The Author